Every job has its pearls. The things that make you really happy and excited.

 “Hidden” content represents lots of hard work by content creators and subject matter experts.
 Sometimes it also represents a budget investment, especially if the content is video.

-No doubt you have some in your business.
-Presentations created by sales teams that win clients, but only a few get to see them.
-Training that only gets delivered once.
+No doubt you’ll have this in your business.
+Presentations created by sales teams that win clients, but only a few prospects get to see them.
+Training that only gets delivered once to an internal team.

 - used in a single format or location

 And that’s understandable, marketing teams are often over stretched and have multiple priorities.
 In a larger organisation it’s not their job to be content experts.